5 Best Ways To Get Van Gogh Museum Tickets In Amsterdam + Tips For Visiting

 Can you get Van Gogh Museum tickets at the door?

-There are often some time slots left available even if you book a few days in advance, but these are usually either earlier in the morning or later in the afternoon and may not fit your itinerary.
+There are often some time slots left available even if you book a few days in advance, but these are usually either earlier in the morning or later in the afternoon.

-If you know what time and date you wish to visit, I actually recommend booking your tickets as early as possible, especially if you are traveling to Amsterdam in busy seasons such as the tulip season or the summer holidays.
+If you know what time and date you wish to visit, book your tickets as early as possible, especially if you are traveling to Amsterdam in busy seasons such as the tulip season or the summer holidays.

-For reference, my friend and I booked our tickets at the beginning of February for a visit on 3 June and when we met other travelers in the city some of them told us they were actually unable to visit because they did not find tickets!
+For reference, my friend and I booked our tickets at the beginning of February for a visit on 3 June and when we met other travelers in the city some told us they were unable to visit because they did not find tickets!

 What to do if Van Gogh Museum tickets are sold out

-If the time and date you want to visit to museum isn’t available on the official website of the museum, don’t panic.
-You can likely find Van Gogh Museum tickets on third party booking sites for the date and time you want to visit.
+If the time and date you want to visit the museum aren’t available on the official website of the museum, you can likely find tickets on third-party booking sites.

 These types of sites buy tickets in bulk and will usually have some last minute tickets still for sale.
 You might even be able to pick something up with a last-minute cancellation from someone else.